Saravanakumar2003/Portfolio/README.md

 2. Add testimonials and obtain the provided code.
 3. Use the code in your portfolio to display testimonials.
 4. Customize the appearance and layout of the testimonials as needed.
-5. Testimonials.to provides a simple and effective way to showcase client feedback and reviews.
+5. Testimonials.to provide a simple and effective way to showcase client feedback and reviews.

 # Deployment